Chinese room: Systems and virtual mind replies: finding the mind

-These replies attempt to answer the question: since the man in the room doesn't speak Chinese, where is the "mind" that does?
-These replies address the key ontological issues of mind vs. body and simulation vs. reality.
+These replies attempt to answer the question: since the man in the room does not speak Chinese, where is the mind that does?
+These replies address the key ontological issues of mind versus body and simulation vs. reality.
 All of the replies that identify the mind in the room are versions of "the system reply".

+System reply

 The basic version of the system reply argues that it is the "whole system" that understands Chinese.
 While the man understands only English, when he is combined with the program, scratch paper, pencils and file cabinets, they form a system that can understand Chinese.
 "Here, understanding is not being ascribed to the mere individual; rather it is being ascribed to this whole system of which he is a part" Searle explains.
-The fact that a certain man does not understand Chinese is irrelevant, because it is only the system as a whole that matters.

 Searle notes that (in this simple version of the reply) the "system" is nothing more than a collection of ordinary physical objects; it grants the power of understanding and consciousness to "the conjunction of that person and bits of paper" without making any effort to explain how this pile of objects has become a conscious, thinking being.
 Searle argues that no reasonable person should be satisfied with the reply, unless they are "under the grip of an ideology;" In order for this reply to be remotely plausible, one must take it for granted that consciousness can be the product of an information processing "system", and does not require anything resembling the actual biology of the brain.

 Searle then responds by simplifying this list of physical objects: he asks what happens if the man memorizes the rules and keeps track of everything in his head?
 Then the whole system consists of just one object: the man himself.
 Searle argues that if the man does not understand Chinese then the system does not understand Chinese either because now "the system" and "the man" both describe exactly the same object.